Hunstagamez/5001/README.md

 **Project 5001 (or, just 5001)** is made to free me.
 It started the moment I realised YouTube wouldn't save more than 5,000 tracks in a playlist.
-No subscription, no algorithm, no ads, no bureaucrats picking what songs I get to keep.
+No subscription, no algorithm, no ads, no desk jockeys picking what songs I get to keep.
 This project is my way of taking back control from bloat, from drift, from artificial caps.

 It’s not a streaming service.